Asheville’s Urban Trail

 Asheville Urban Trail Station: Flat Iron

 Now, this art is a direct homage to the Flat Iron Building in the town.
 It is based on a skyscraper in New York which was built in a triangular form of land.
 This massive structure which was designed by Albert Wirth also serves as a remembrance of the first ever steam laundry in the city of Asheville.

 A sculptor by the name of Vadim Bora created this iconic station.
 You can find three cats, a rat, and a mouse to commemorate the retaining wall that served as the foundation to allow accessibility to second floors by means of footbridges.
 Locals say that around ninety percent of people only see the cats but don’t see the rat and mouse because they are too small.
 Try and see if you are part of the ten percent who can!

 Go back in time in the 1920s and try to see Asheville from the eyes of Thomas Wolfe through this diorama.
 This three-dimensional masterpiece features a laser cut screen with bronze cast houses attached to it.
 You will be able to see all the Victorian homes, trees and buildings that once stood right before Wolfe’s eyes as he gazed upon the town.
-Tucker Cook and Susan Hoggins and Kate Kohn designed this.
+It was designed by Tucker Cook and Susan Hoggins and Kate Kohn

 The saying, “walking in someone else’s shoes” is taken to a whole new level by this station.
 This historic home and museum of the famous author, Thomas Wolfe also features bronze shoes in his size.
 Note that locals said they weren’t allowed to use his actual shoes for the sculpture, so they just found the same shoes of the same size which was a size thirteen.
 Nowadays, children stand in the shoes and learn about a great literary genius.